Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Deep Functional Factor model

-where $\bY_t(\cdot)$ is the observed functional time series, $\bZ$ is a binary matrix sampled from the Indian buffet process, $\bZ \sim \text{IBP}(\alpha)$, Hadamard (elementwise) product is represented by $\odot$, $\bA$ is the loading weight matrix with $A_{tr} \sim \text{Normal}(0, \sigma_{A}^2)$ for any $r \in \N^+$ independently; $\bX_t(\cdot)=\big(X_{t1}(\cdot), X_{t2}(\cdot), \dots, X_{tr}(\cdot), \dots \big)^{\T}$ is a set of latent functional factor time series, $\bepsilon_t(\cdot)$ is the idiosyncratic component with a Gaussian distributed white noise process on a scale $\sigma_\epsilon$.
-In particular, we do not specify the number of latent factors.
-Instead, $\bY_t(\cdot)$, $\bZ$ and $\bA$ can be regarded as a $p \times \infty$ matrices, and $\bX_t(\cdot)$ is an infinite-dimensional vector of functions, or heuristically, a $\infty \times \infty$ matrix.
+In this framework, we do not specify the number of latent factors.
+Instead, $\bY_t(\cdot)$, $\bZ$, and $\bA$ can be regarded as $p \times \infty$ matrices, and $\bX_t(\cdot)$ as an infinite-dimensional vector of functions, or heuristically, a $\infty \times \infty$ matrix.
 The dimension reduction framework in equation~\eqref{eq:the_model} is illustrated in Figure~\ref{fig:the_model_plot}.
-This Bayesian nonparametric factor model allows for a potentially unlimited number of latent factors, so we do not need to specify a fixed number for the dimension of the factor space.
-This nonparametric approach introduces flexibility and provides a foundation for inferring the number of factors in the posterior distribution, using the nonparametric inference framework, such as Gibbs sampling \cite[]{teh2006}, online variational inference \cite[]{wang2012}, merge-split algorithm \cite[]{hughes_memoized_2013} and conditional and adaptively truncated variational inference \cite[]{liu2020}.
+This Bayesian nonparametric factor model allows for a potentially unlimited number of latent factors, eliminating the need to specify a fixed dimensionality of the factor space.
+The nonparametric approach introduces flexibility and provides a foundation for inferring the number of factors in the posterior distribution using nonparametric inference frameworks such as Gibbs sampling \cite[]{teh2006}, merge-split algorithm \cite[]{hughes_memoized_2013}, and conditional and adaptively truncated variational inference \cite[]{liu2020, eegnn2023}.

-Moreover, the Indian buffet process can also provide column sparsity \cite[]{vu2013} to $\bZ$ and hence also to the loading matrix $\bZ \odot \bA$.
-This means that most of the elements in each row are zeros, because $w_k$ in the stick-breaking representation of the IBP goes to zero as $k$ increases.
-In the factor model, this column sparsity means that each factor has an impact on only a small fraction of functional variables \cite[]{guo2021a}, equivalently that the factors are related to each other through a hierarchy \cite[]{griffiths2011}.
+Additionally, the Indian buffet process can provide column sparsity \cite[]{vu2013} to $\bZ$ and, therefore, to the loading matrix $\bZ \odot \bA$.
+This implies that most elements in each row are zeros, as $w_k$ in the stick-breaking representation of the IBP approaches zero as $k$ increases.
+In the factor model, this column sparsity implies that each factor affects only a small fraction of functional variables \cite[]{guo2021a}, or equivalently, the factors are related to each other through a hierarchy \cite[]{griffiths2011}.